-Jeanne Socrates, aboard S/V Nereida, successfully completed a nonstop, solo, unassisted sail around the world at 2:26 a.m. on Monday 8th July 2013,when she passed Ogden Point at the entrance to Victoria Harbour, 259 days after leaving Victoria in October 2012.
+Jeanne Socrates, aboard S/V Nereida, successfully completed a nonstop, single-handed, unassisted sail around the world at 2:26 a.m. on Monday 8th July 2013, when she passed Ogden Point at the entrance to Victoria Harbour, 259 days after leaving Victoria in October 2012.

-She became the first woman to sail nonstop around the world from North America and the oldest woman to sail solo nonstop around the world.
+She became the first woman to sail solo nonstop around the world from North America and the oldest woman to sail solo nonstop around the world (a record noted in the Guinness Book of Records)

 This was her third attempt to circumnavigate solo, nonstop and unassisted - eastabout via Cape Horn and the Southern Ocean.

-Previous awards received have been the "Duchess of Kent Trophy" (2012, Cruising Association) and the Award of Merit (2011) and Rose Medal (2009) (both Ocean Cruising Club)
+Previous awards received have been the "Duchess of Kent Trophy" (January 2012, from the Cruising Association) and the Award of Merit (2011) and Rose Medal (2009) (both from the Ocean Cruising Club).

 Jeanne Socrates’ single-handed circumnavigations from 2007 onward…

-- from Mexico on 25th March 2007, heading westabout, pausing in all the usual cruising places;
+1) - from Mexico on 25th March 2007, heading westabout, mainly through the Tropics, pausing in many of the well-known cruising haunts;

-- first nonstop attempt in 2009 from the Canaries, in the new Nereida, being forced to stop in Cape Town for repairs, then heading on eastabout to New Zealand and Hawaii;
+2) - first nonstop attempt, in 2009, from the Canaries, in the new Nereida, being forced to stop in Cape Town for repairs, then heading on eastabout to New Zealand and Hawaii, ending in the Strait of Juan de Fuca;

-- second nonstop attempt, from Victoria (B.C.) in October 2010, with a knockdown in January 2011 ending that nonstop attempt… But by continuing eastabout to the Falklands, S. Africa, Tasmania, New Zealand and then on to Tahiti and Hawaii, she completed a circumnavigation via the Five Great Capes of the Southern Ocean on reaching the Strait of Juan de Fuca on 1st August 2012.
+3)- second nonstop attempt, from Victoria (B.C.) in October 2010, with a knockdown in January 2011, west of Cape Horn, ending her nonstop plan… But by continuing eastabout to the Falklands, S. Africa, Tasmania, New Zealand and then on to Tahiti and Hawaii, she completed a solo circumnavigation rounding the Five Great Capes of the Southern Ocean, finally reaching the Strait of Juan de Fuca on 1st August 2012.

 The Five Great Capes are: Cape Horn (Chile), Cape of Good Hope (S. Africa), Cape Leeuwin (Australia), S.E.
 Cape of Tasmania (Australia), S.W.
 Cape of Stewart Island (New Zealand)

-- third nonstop attempt, started 22nd October 2012 from Victoria, B.C., returned to Victoria in the early darkness hours of 8th July 2013, after well over 25,700 n.ml. and almost 260 days of sailing singlehanded, nonstop, unassisted around the globe, with well over three months being spent in the Southern Ocean, where Cape Horn was rounded early in January - without too much drama this time!
+4) - third nonstop attempt ... started 22nd October 2012 from Victoria, B.C., and returned to Victoria in the early darkness hours of 8th July 2013, after well over 25,700 n.ml. and almost 260 days of sailing singlehanded, nonstop, unassisted around the globe, with well over three months being spent in the Southern Ocean, where Cape Horn was successfully rounded (without major incident this time) early in January.

-This last solo, unassisted attempt was notable for the length of time taken (6-7 weeks longer than hoped for, due to the high incidence of calms and light winds encountered, especially on the final, long passage north up the Pacific) and also for the number of problems that occurred - starting with the liferaft 'jumping ship', causing a diversion to San Francisco Bay to replace the raft, while adhering to the 'unassisted' rule of the WSSRC, who were validating the attempt.
+This last solo, unassisted attempt was notable for the length of time taken (6-7 weeks longer than hoped for, due to the high incidence of calms and light winds encountered in between the stronger weather (especially on the final, long passage north up the Pacific) and also for the number of problems that occurred - starting with the liferaft 'jumping ship', causing a diversion to San Francisco Bay to replace the raft, while adhering to the 'unassisted' rule of the WSSRC, who were validating the attempt.
 Rounding Cape Horn as the Vendée Globe racers were also doing so, added interest, as did the presence of large icebergs to avoid.
 Timing and position was almost identical to that of the January 2011 knockdown on the previous attempt - discomforting...!
-Almost daily radio contact was enjoyed and loss of computers on board two months before finishing (with satphone already having gone down Christmas Day morning) gave rise to immediate help from 'ham' friends who were able to maintain posting of daily position and log reports plus emails.
+Almost daily radio contact was enjoyed and loss of computers on board two months before finishing (with satphone already having failed on Christmas Day morning) gave rise to immediate help from 'ham' radio friends who were able to maintain posting of daily position and log reports plus emails.

 Second Nonstop Attempt / Knockdown / Circumnavigation via the Five Great Capes: 25th Oct 2010 – 1st Aug 2012

-This attempt started from Victoria (B.C.) on 25th October 2010, but damage caused by a bad knockdown, over 100 miles west of Cape Horn on Day 72 (5th January 2011), ended the nonstop attempt.
-After rounding Cape Horn unassisted and making basic repairs in Ushuaia, I continued eastabout to the Falklands, Cape Town (S. Africa), Hobart (Tasmania) and on via Stewart Island, New Zealand, to Tahiti and Hawaii.
-I then managed to complete a single-handed circumnavigation via the Five Great Capes of the Southern Ocean when I reached the Strait of Juan de Fuca on 1st August 2012.
+This attempt started from Victoria (B.C.) on 25th October 2010, but damage caused by a bad knockdown, about 140 miles west of Cape Horn on Day 72 (5th January 2011), ended the nonstop attempt.
+After rounding Cape Horn unassisted and making basic repairs in Ushuaia (Arentina), she continued eastabout to the Falklands, Cape Town (S. Africa), Hobart (Tasmania) and on via Stewart Island, New Zealand, to Tahiti and Hawaii.
+Jeanne then managed to complete a single-handed circumnavigation via the Five Great Capes of the Southern Ocean on reaching the Strait of Juan de Fuca on 1st August 2012.

 First Nonstop Attempt, started November 2009